 What to ask a Vape Payment Processor

-When a merchant beings their search for a vaporizer credit card processing provider, there are a few questions that businesses should ask when interviewing potential merchant services providers that offer vaporizer merchant services.
+When a merchant begins their search for a vaporizer credit card processing provider, there are a few questions that businesses should ask when interviewing potential merchant services providers that offer vaporizer merchant services.

 - Verify they specialize in vape shop credit card processing

-- Ability to allow merchant to accept CNP (Card Not Present) transactions
+- Ability to allow a merchant to accept CNP (Card Not Present) transactions

 - Direct API integration for the Payment Gateway